-83,589 performance rights over ordinary shares in the Company Interests in rights:
+Interests in rights: 83,589 performance rights over ordinary shares in the Company

-Colin Brown Name:
+Name: Colin Brown

-Alternate Director for Peter Mountford Title:
+Title: Alternate Director for Peter Mountford

-Qualifications: Bachelor of Accounting Science degree from the University of South Africa ('UNISA'),

-Honours Bachelor of Accounting Science degree from UNISA, Certificate in the Theory of Accounting from UNISA, Chartered Accountant (South Africa), Master in

-Business Leadership degree from the UNISA School of Business Leadership
+Qualifications: Bachelor of Accounting Science degree from the University of South Africa ('UNISA'), Honours Bachelor of Accounting Science degree from UNISA, Certificate in the Theory of Accounting from UNISA, Chartered Accountant (South Africa), Master in Business Leadership degree from the UNISA School of Business Leadership

-Colin provided support services to Super Group Limited's treasury activities in Experience and expertise:
+Experience and expertise: Colin provided support services to Super Group Limited's treasury activities in Johannesburg from

-Johannesburg from June 2009 to February 2010, and was appointed to the Super Group Limited's board as CFO in February 2010.
+June 2009 to February 2010, and was appointed to the Super Group Limited's board as CFO in February 2010.
 Prior to that, Colin was CFO and a member of the board of Celcom Group Limited, a business in the mobile phone industry and previously listed on the Alternative Exchange ('AltX') of the Johannesburg Stock Exchange ('JSE').
 Colin has also held the Financial Director position at Electronic Data Systems ('EDS') Africa Limited and Fujitsu Services South Africa, both multi-national companies in the information technology services industry and Bluefin Investments Limited (Mauritius).